Britain gives Putin until midnight to explain nerve attack on former spy

 “This regime in Russia is founded on a tight and unprincipled merger at all levels between power and money: if you attack the money, you are also attacking the regime’s power.”

-The EU has travel restrictions and asset freezes against 150 people and 38 companies.
+The EU has travel restrictions and asset freezes against 150 people and 38 companies, a response to Russia’s annexation of Crimea from Ukraine.
 EU nationals and companies are also banned from buying or selling new bonds or equity in some state-owned Russian banks and major Russian energy companies.

 May said Russia had shown a pattern of aggression including the annexation of Crimea and the murder of former KGB agent Alexander Litvinenko, who died in 2006 after drinking green tea laced with radioactive polonium-210.